ucsb-cs56-projects/cs56-games-hangman/README.md

 For the ant targets, you can call "ant compile" to compile, "ant run" to start the game, or "ant test" to run the 8 implemented tests to make sure that the code is running properly.

+To play single player:
+ * ant runGUI (using a wordfile will randomly select a word from that file)
+ * Select single player in main menu
+ * Start guessing letters or phrases

+To play multiplayer:
+ * ant runGUI (using a wordfile will not affect multiplayer)
+ * Select multiplayer in main menu
+ * Choose host or join game

+	Host game:
+	* Choose a port number to connect players
+	* Your IP address will be shown on the host screen
+	* Choose a word for your opponent to guess
+	* Create game

+	Join game:
+	* Type in opponents IP address
+	* Type shared port number
+	* Type in your opponent's word
+	* Join game (note: you must create a game before you join it)

 F16 final remarks
 =================